Table of Contents

 A slider is a type of module that contains multiple slides.
 You can only see one slide at a time, a distinguishing features that makes sliders different from carousels.

 The slides of a slider can be panned through either by using navigation controls such as arrows and tabs, or by clicking and dragging.
-They can also be set to automatically transition from one slide to the next., or from any other type of module [?]
+They can also be set to automatically transition from one slide to the next. or any other module [?]
 A module in Slider Revolution acts as a container for slides, which in turn act as containers for layers.
 Modules are created and edited with the module editor.

 A "module" is a single, self contained piece of content.
 You can think of this as being similar to the way a post or page in regular WordPress is a self contained piece of content.